christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Celts in classical Galatia worshiped a deity called Hesus/Esus/Iesus.
 The Celtic name Esus is believed to be related to the Proto-Celtic word "aisu", which means "lord" or "master".
 The letter "J" was invented in the 17th century, so the name "Jesus" would have been "Esus" in the classical sense.

-The Romans used a system called 'interpretatio romana' to associate their gods with local ones as part of their colonial program.
-Julius Caesar, as the claimed 'son of I(J)upiter' would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
-The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of "Dyeus Pter").
-I(J)upiter-Zeus-> I-Zeus-> Izeus-> Esus?

-Futhermore, in the name Asander, "asa" means "lord" in Thracian, and "andros" means "man".
-If we translate "Asander" from Ancient Thracian to Gaulish we might get a name that conveys a similar meaning to Esunertos (Lord Esus).
+Futhermore, in the name Asander, "Asa" means "lord" in Thracian, and "andros" means "man" or "son of man" in Greek.
+Jesus is refered to as "the son of man" 81 times in the four canonical gospels.
+Asandro can also be interpreted as "son of the lord" or "son of Asa, the lord".
+The Thracian version of Zeus was Asa/Asaeus and the Celtic version of Zeus was Esus.
+So, Asandro could be interpreted as "son of Lord Esus".
+Another way of getting the name Esus from Asandros is if we translate "Asander" from Ancient Thracian to Gaulish and we might get a name that conveys a similar meaning to Esunertos (Lord Esus).

-I-Zeus (Izeus)/Esus/Hesus then eventually phonetically shifted to I-zas/Izas/Izates.
+Esus/Hesus/Iesus then eventually phonetically shifted to I-zas/Izas/Izates.

 ![Fig.
 1.11](/images/Esus.jpg){:width="400px"}